Magnus Bahne: Club career

-On 1 September 2009 Bahne announced that he would not sign a new contract with Halmstads BK and that he would leave the club after the season, stating that he wanted to try to play in a bigger league.
+On 1 September 2009, Bahne announced that he would not sign a new contract with Halmstads BK and that he would leave the club after the season, stating that he wanted to try to play in a bigger league.

-On 30 January 2010 Assyriska FF confirmed that they have signed Bahne.
+On 30 January 2010, Assyriska FF confirmed that they have signed Bahne.

-After only one season with Assyriska, Bahne signed a one-year contract with his former club FC Inter Turku on 8 November 2010.
+After only one season with Assyriska, Bahne signed a one-year contract with his former club Inter Turku on 8 November 2010.

 International career

-He is one of the candidates to take the place has number one goalkeeper in the Finnish national team, after Jussi Jääskeläinen announced about his retirement from the national team and concentrating fully on Bolton and the Premier League.
+Bahne was one of the candidates to take the place has number one goalkeeper in the Finland national team, after Jussi Jääskeläinen announced about his retirement from the national team and concentrating fully on Bolton Wanderers.

-Magnus Bahne has made two appearances for Finland, he has also played 7 games for the Under-21 team.
+Bahne made two appearances for the senior national team and also played seven games for the Under-21 team.

-Family
+Personal life

 Magnus has a brother by the name Martin Bahne who is, in Finland, a well-known actor, who in 2007 played the main role in the movie Raja 1918 (English: The border 1918).